Marvinsky/would-you-rather/README.md

 Additionally we can see a table that shows the position of each users for creating and providing answers.

+The ```_DATA.js``` file represents a fake database and methods that let you access the data, consisting in users and questions.

 ## Steps to install

 ```